-Just because you live a zero waste life, it doesn’t mean you have to eat unappetising food.
+If you want to live a minimum waste life, it doesn’t mean you have to eat unappetising food.
 I’ve found the opposite.
 Using leftovers often results in the tastiest meals.

 You can also top up your store-cupboard with gourmet food by making the most of your leftovers.
 Here are a few ideas.